-September 1983 issue of the Mini'app'les Newsletter, I reported some timing tests comparing VisiCalc (VC), THE (SS1), Spreadsheet Ver.
-1.0 and Ver.
-2.0 (SS2).
-I recently Spreadsheet "Updated" copy of SS2 from received an A.P.P.L.E. along with a note stating that all known errors had been corrected.
+In the September 1983 issue of Mini'app'les Newsletter, I reported the some timing tests comparing VisiCalc[TM] (VC), 1.0 Spreadsheet Ver.
+(SS1), and 2.0 Spreadsheet Ver.
+(SS2).
+I recently received an "Updated" copy of SS2 from A.P.P.L.E. along with a note stating that all known errors had been corrected.
 Because I had some negative comments in my original tests, it seemed reasonable to do retests.